bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 # IANA Considerations

-This document defines a Babel Link Type registry for the values of the babel-link-type and babel-supported-link-types parameters to be listed under the Babel Routing Protocol registry.
+This document defines a Babel Link Properties registry for the values of the babel-link-properties and babel-supported-link-properties parameters to be listed under the Babel Routing Protocol registry.

-Valid Babel Link Type names are normatively defined as
+Valid Babel Link Properties names are normatively defined as

 - MUST be at least 1 character and no more than 20 characters long
 - MUST contain only US-ASCII {{RFC0020}} letters 'A' - 'Z' and 'a' -